Clicky

 If you are working with limited time, keep it straightforward:

-Head into town for Maison Dieu and the Bronze Age Boat (these are both completely FREE Entry)
+• Head into town for Maison Dieu and the Bronze Age Boat, which are both free entry

 Everything is close enough to enjoy without rushing.